SDGforskning/sdg-strings/SDG07_query_action_WoS.md

       OR "energy strateg*" OR "energy management" OR "energy planning" OR "feed-in tariff$" OR "market$" OR "initiative$" OR (("energy" OR "green") NEAR/2 "certificat*")
-      OR "incentive$" OR "investment$" OR "investing" OR "invest" OR "sustainable development" OR "sustainable energy development" )
+      OR "incentive$" OR "investment$" OR "investing" OR "invest" OR "green bond$" OR "climate bond$" OR "sustainable development" OR "sustainable energy development" )
 )